hamedasgari20/python-books/architecture-patterns-python/notes.md

      return 201
 ```

-todo: What is the advantage of the mentioned approach?
-Explain its functionality

  - **What Is a Port and What Is an Adapter, in Python?** (Perplexity is used for better definition in this section)